-How Antifragile Defines Complex Systems and Complexity in the Modern World?
+4. How does Antifragile Define Complex Systems and Complexity in the Modern World?

-These systems are characterized by high uncertainty, volatility, and non-predictability, and they are often difficult to understand and control.
+These systems are characterized by high uncertainty, volatility, and non-predictability and are often difficult to understand and control.

 He argues that complexity arises from the interactions and relationships between the parts of a system and that it is a fundamental characteristic of many natural and human-made systems, including economies, societies, and ecosystems.

 Taleb also points out that Complex systems are different from complicated systems.
 Complicated systems can be understood by breaking them into constituting elements and understanding how those parts work together.

 But complexity arises from the interactions between those parts, making it hard to predict the outcome by understanding each separate component.